High Germany (folk song)

 High Germany (Roud 904), is a traditional folk song, once known throughout England, Ireland and Scotland, with a history spanning hundreds of years.
 There are three songs known as High Germany.
 This page focuses on the best known one, the others being The Two Lovers or True Lovers (Roud 1445) and The Wars of Germany (Roud 5608).

-The song deals with a young man (usually named Willy) and his lover (Polly) lamenting over the his conscription to fight in Germany, "High Germany" referring to the southern, mountainous part of the country.
+The song deals with a young man (usually named Willy) and his lover (Polly) lamenting over his conscription to fight in Germany, "High Germany" referring to the southern, mountainous part of the country.
 He attempts to convince her to join him in the war.
 "Polly" professes her love, but declares she is not fit for war.
 "Willy" attempts to persuade her to change her mind, stating that he will buy her a horse to ride, and that they will eventually wed.
 "Polly" still refuses and laments that her man has been drafted away from her.
-The historical setting of the ballad is most likely either the War of the Spanish Succession (1701-1714) or the Seven Years War (1756-1763).
+The historical setting of the ballad is most likely either the War of the Spanish Succession (1701–1714 with the 1704 Battle of Blenheim in Southern Germany) or the Seven Years War (1756–1763).

 The first verse is usually as follows:

 Cecil Sharp collected a version in 1906, and successfully encouraged Gustav Holst to use the melody in A Somerset Rhapsody (1907).
 Ralph Vaughan Williams later used the melody in the third movement of his famous English Folk Song Suite (1923).